 NASHVILLE, Tenn.
-(March 4, 2021) – Health care strategic communications firm Lovell Communications has hired three new marketing and communications professionals and promoted two team members to help support the firm’s growing roster of health care clients across the country.
+(March 4, 2021) – Health care strategic communications firm Lovell Communications has hired two new marketing and communications professionals and promoted two team members to help support the firm’s growing roster of health care clients across the country.

 Sophie Moore has also joined Lovell as a senior account supervisor, bringing more than 15 years of public relations and communications experience supporting government agencies, nonprofit organizations, industry associations and publicly traded corporations across the health care industry.
 Prior to joining Lovell, Moore was director of community outreach and health care partnerships at the Chattanooga Area Food Bank where she led strategic communications and worked with health care systems to develop new channels of food distribution for people facing hunger.
 She has also held positions with Community Health Systems and the Nashville Health Care Council.